 Get wet and wild in the Asbury Park splash park.

-Located right on the legendary Asbury Park Boardwalk, Asbury Splash Park offers a fun and exciting kid-friendly alternative for water activities in the summer.
-Kids will be clamoring to stand under the garden hose nozzle and larger-than-life watering can.
-In cooler temps, the Rachel D’Avino Playground (built in honor of beloved Sandy Hook teacher Rachel D’Avino) is right on the sand and a nice spot to take a break.
+Located right on the legendary Asbury Park Boardwalk, Asbury Splash Park is a pint-sized alternative to the bigger waterparks you find at the shore.
+Kids will make a beeline to stand under the garden hose nozzle and larger-than-life watering can.
+In cooler temps, the Rachel D’Avino Playground (built in honor of beloved Sandy Hook teacher Rachel D’Avino) is right on the sand and a nice break spot.
 Or, if you are looking for something to do indoors, check out Asbury Lanes to get a strike in family entertainment.
 This retro-style alley also has a diner and entertainment for a rainy day filled with family fun.

 Shop till you drop at Asbury Fresh

 You can’t visit this town without shopping, and Asbury Fresh is Monmouth County’s largest group of farmers and makers in one spot.
 Check out the farmers’ and makers’ markets popping up on a rotating schedule offering local foods, artisan products, and more for the total Asbury Park creative vibe.
-Or, when temps drop, the seasonal Asbury Park Bazaar is worth a visit.
-This marketplace in the Convention Hall brings together local makers, music, and art and has lots of activities, like kid art classes and photo booths, to keep littles busy while you shop.
+The Asbury Park Bazaar in the Convention Hall brings together local makers, music, and art and has lots of activities, like kid art classes and photo booths, to keep littles busy while you shop.

 Nosh at one of the diverse Asbury eateries

 Shore food options usually run on the typical fried seafood and landlubber fare, but not so in Asbury, where healthier gourmet restaurants and eateries abound.
-Start your day with delicious coffee at Asbury Park Roastery (the popular spot has three locations around town), or grab a gluten-free, vegan, or traditional donut at Purple Glaze.
+Start your day with delicious coffee at Asbury Park Roastery (the popular spot has two locations around town), or grab a gluten-free, vegan, or traditional donut at Purple Glaze.
 For savory options, try yummy Mexican street-style food at Loteria and the Asbury Festhalle & Biergarten for delicious German food.
-Top off your day with a cone from Cookman Creamery, where hand-crafted small batch ice creams in gourmet, unique flavors like Lavender Chamomile, Wasabi, or Lions Mane Coffee are on the menu (they also have kid favorites too).
+Top off your day with a cone from Cookman Creamery, where hand-crafted small-batch ice creams in gourmet, unique flavors like Honey Lavender, London Fog, or Lions Mane Coffee are on the menu (they also have kid favorites too).

 Become an NJMOM Insider!
 For all the best things to do with your family around New Jersey, be sure to sign up for our weekly newsletter delivered right to your inbox each week, and don’t forget to tag your photos #NJMOM and @njmom for a chance to be featured on our social media.